percona/k8spsmdb-docs/docs/backups.md

 $ kubectl get psmdb-backup
 ```

+!!! note
-**NOTE**: Obviously, you can make this check only on the same cluster on
+    Obviously, you can make this check only on the same cluster on
     which you have previously made the backup.

 And the following command will list available clusters: